WED-2023/212112106_209507763_assignment3.2/README.md

 This repository contains the backend server implementation for Assignment 3.2
 in the course "Internet Development 2025".
 The backend is built using Node.js and Express.

+**We setup 3 routes:**
+- **/auth:** For login, register and logout purposes
+- **/users:** For Personal Recipe, Favorite Recipe and Family Recipe management, including other functionalities like last clicked recipes.
+- **/recipes:** For creating/deleting recipes (Personal recipes), retrieving random recipes, searching for recipes based on keywords, categories and ID

+We have used Spoonacular's API to search recipes, MyRecipes and family recipes are stored in the database (Local MYSQL stored recipes and recipes retrieved fro Spoonacular can be starred as favorite, or recorded as last clicked).

 - Link to Github.IO Website: [https://wed-2023.github.io/212112106_209507763_assignment3.2/
 ](https://wed-2023.github.io/212112106_209507763_assignment3.2/)
 ### About the Project